Apply for a Job

 - Once you have logged in, fill out all of the appropriate sections of the application by following the prompts.

-Lincoln County School District contracts with Mid-Columbia Bus Company for its transportation services.
-Mid-Columbia handles its own hiring and does not take applications online.
-Go to www.midcobus.com for a list of job openings and information on how to apply.
+Lincoln County School District contracts with First Student, Inc. for its transportation services.
+First Student, Inc. handles its own hiring and does not take applications online.
+Go to www.firststudentinc.com/careers for a list of job openings and information on how to apply.

 Lincoln County School District contracts with Sodexo for its custodial and food services.
 Sodexo handles their own hiring and only takes applications online.
 Use the link below for a list of job openings and information on how to apply: